Celebrate National Cheesecake Day with a delicious discount!

 If you want to celebrate with a yummy slice, then find your nearest Cheesecake Factory.
-The restaurant is offering half price cheesecake.
+The restaurant is offering half-price cheesecake.

 Customers must dine in to get any slice at half price, and the offer is only valid on July 30.